 But what are your legal obligations if this is all new territory for you?

 The changes may seem intimidating at first.
 Use our checklist below to help you along the way:

 - Compile an audit of your current end-hirers.
-Understanding the IR35 standpoint of your clients will help you make better informed decisions, and help you communicate with the workers you supply.
+Understanding the IR35 standpoint of your clients will help you make better-informed decisions, and help you communicate with the contractors you supply.

 - Ensure you have correctly classified small companies who are eligible for exemption against medium and large companies.

 - Knowing your place in the chain of supply pre-reform will also go a far way in helping you understand your risk.
 Occupying the position of fee-payer (the organisation who pays the intermediary), will mean bearing the responsibility for making PAYE tax and NI deductions from the invoice value.
 Consider if you are willing to carry the risk of being the fee payer and if your systems will be able to cope.
 You need to consider how you will make PAYE deductions from PSC invoices.